Chicago Bears luxury suites at Soldier Field found here!

 The ground game is in great shape with Jordan Howard, who rushed for over 1,100 yards in each of the last two seasons, benefiting from a lighter workload.
 He remains fresh as the regular season comes to an end.
 Behind him in the depth chart is Tarik Cohen, who also has the capability of putting on a show.

-Trubisky will have a new cast of receivers around him featuring Allen Robinson (from the Jacksonville Jaguars), Taylor Gabriel (from the Atlanta Falcons).
+Trubisky has a great cast of receivers around him featuring Allen Robinson and Taylor Gabriel.
+Added to that group for 2019 is Cordarrelle Patterson.
+Joining Chicago from New England on a new two year deal, he adds depth to the wide receiver position.
 Tarik Cohen is always dangerous as a receiver in the backfield.
 Trey Burton, who joined the team after winning the Super Bowl with Philadelphia last season, has fit right into the system as a reliable starter.

 The defensive powerhouse of Chicago was tested in the wild card round of the playoffs by the defending champion Philadelphia Eagles.
 This game came down to the final seconds when a missed field goal by Cody Parkey sealed Chicago’s fate and sent them home in a 16-15 loss.
 The double doink heard around the world will haunt this team in the offseason and motivate them for next year.